Red Velvet Brownies

 • White caster sugar: The white caster sugar adds sweetness and gives the brownies a slightly crisp, shiny, crackly top.

-• Eggs (room temperature): The eggs add richness, moisture, and structure to the brownies.
+• Eggs (room temperature): Add richness, moisture, and structure to the brownies.

-• Vanilla extract: Vanilla extract adds a sweet and aromatic note that complements the rich chocolate flavours.
+• Vanilla extract: Vanilla extract adds a sweet and aromatic flavour that complements the rich chocolatey notes.

-• White wine vinegar: White wine vinegar adds a subtle tangy flavour to the brownies and vinegar’s acidity disrupts the gluten development in the flour, contributing to the creation of a tender and moist texture.
+• White wine vinegar: Adds a subtle tangy flavour and the acidity disrupts the gluten development in the flour, making the brownies tender and moist.

-• Self-raising flour: Just the right amount of flour helps bind the fats together without drying out the brownies.
+• Self-raising flour: Binds the fats together without drying out the brownies.
 The added raising agent in self-raising flour will give the brownies a little rise to create a thicker brownie.

 • Cocoa powder: The cocoa powder enhances the overall chocolatey-ness of these red velvet brownies and gives the brownies structure.